Old car logos: American car companies that went out of business

 Franklin Logo

-For more than three decades, the Franklin Company has held a leading place in American automotive annals.
+The Franklin Company has been a leading figure in American automotive annals for over thirty years.
 Known for its avant-garde air-cooled engine cars, the company acted as a catalyst, encouraging future manufacturers to follow a similar technological path.

-Franklin’s brief but notable presence in the automotive market led to the creation of a range of vehicles with air-cooled engines, a new concept for the time.
+Franklin’s brief but notable presence in the automotive market led to creating a range of vehicles with air-cooled engines, a new concept for the time.
 This pioneering step set Franklin apart from its contemporaries and helped pave the way for future technological advances in engine cooling.
-Many consider this achievement to be one of the company’s most significant contributions to the industry.
+Many consider this achievement one of the company’s most significant contributions to the industry.

 The stylistic features of the Franklin logo were far from accidental.
-The circular frame was a traditional but effective design solution, serving as a frame that encapsulated and emphasized the core brand name.
+The circular frame was a traditional but effective design solution, encapsulating and emphasizing the core brand name.
 The underlined element below the word mark in the emblem also played a non-trivial role in communicating the company’s values.

 In a world where branding can make or break a company, Franklin’s logo and product design choices have proven remarkably consistent.
-The logo echoes the products offered, each reinforcing the other, creating a unified corporate identity.
+The logo echoes the products offered, reinforcing each other and creating a unified corporate identity.

 Hudson